WES School Clubs and Activities

 Meeple People

-Meeting Day: Friday
+Meeting Day: Friday - After School

 Do you love to play card and board games?
 Then Meeple People is the club for you!
 At Meeple People students put their problem-solving, and strategy skills to use learning and playing a variety of amazing games, they might not have been exposed to otherwise.
 Best of all, students interact with other students they might not know, giving them the opportunity to make friends and practice their social skills while playing games.
 Meeple People is open to all students from first to fifth grade.
 Application forms go home at the start of every school year.
 We hope you will join us!